 When Newberg-Dundee detectives arrived, they conducted a sweep of the area.
 In the course of that, they discovered Huston's body in a wooded area about 50 yards from her car.

 Detectives proceeded to notify the family, the Yamhill County District Attorney's Office, the state Medical Examiner's Office and the Oregon State Police Crime Lab.

 While they still need to complete their investigation, they said, there was nothing to suggest foul play and thus no indication of any danger to the public.

 Authorities had searched the area from the air, but heavy tree cover obscured the car.

-Detectives said the car had a full tank of gas and did not appear to have been involved in an accident.
-The farm owner said the driver had apparently removed a rope barrier to gain access to the driveway, then put it back in place.
+Police said her car had a full tank of gas and did not appear to have been involved in an accident.